adegard/markdown-cv/index.md

 CEO & Sales Office Manager

-- Company startup, installing two offices (Saronno & Como), with two direct sales people hired for Customer meetings and HR selections.
+- Healthcare services Company with two offices (Saronno & Como).
 The company were managing around 100 co-workers.
-The scope was the Human Resources research and selection of people for Healthcare services (Authorised HR agency).
+The scope was the Human Resources research and selection for Healthcare services (Authorised HR agency).
-- This activity allowed me to experience in managing a B2C business, meanwhile focusing on entrepreneurship aspects (especially financial management and Team building).
+- This activity allowed me to experience in managing a B2C business, meanwhile focusing on entrepreneurship aspects (especially sales, financial management and Team building).
 - Development of the HR platform for people registration and customer marketing (made in PHP+SQL).

 `2010-2011`